microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 - The constructors that take an `additionalTablesProvider` and/or a `tableAssemblyProvider` have been removed.
 Please see the Table Discovery section for more details.

+## ColumnRole

+This enum has been removed.
+Please use the new `ColumnRole` static class for defined column roles.

+## TableConfiguration

+- The `ColumnRoles` property now is an `IDictionary<string, Guid>` instead of an `IDictionary<ColumnRole, Guid>`.

+- The `AddColumnRole` and `RemoveColumnRole` methods now take in case sensitive strings.
+Plese see `ColumnRoles` static class for string options.

 ## Data Processors (NOT CustomDataProcessors)